briankihia/briankihia/README.md

 - 👋 Hi, I’m @briankihia
 - 👀 I’m a backend developer really interested in coding
-- 🌱 I’m currently using django,pyqt,springBoot to make cool backend for softwares
+- 🌱 I’m currently using django,pyqt,springBoot and PHP to make cool backend for softwares
 - 💞️ I’m looking to collaborate on doing freelance jobs
 - 📫 How to reach me brianjohnkiama@gmail.com